rossumai/keras-multi-gpu/blog/docs/measurements.md

 In general with data-parallel training we expect to run the same batch size on multiple GPUs in parallel.
 In this case the time for a batch should be the same (except for some overhead), but total epoch time should be reduced.
 Anyway, that's the goal of our effort - to reduce the total training time.

+### Warm-up

+We observed that training is slow at the beginning and then after some warm-up period it stabilizes at much faster speed.
+So we can ignore data from the warm-up period, typically one to 4 epochs.

+One cause might be TensorFlow dynamically optimizing the graph.
+Another cause is concurrectly running other processing utilizing the GPU, that are automatically killed after up to 1 minute of seeing an ML process.

+It would be good to quantify the warm-up period in time or number of epochs/batches.
+So far we just take measurements after roughly 5-10 epochs or compute median value.
+In `tf_cnn_benchmarks` the models are also warmed-up.

 ## TensorFlow Benchmarks

 ### What speedups are possible on non-trivial models?